danielbrendel/dnyActifisys/README.md

 Released under the MIT license

 ## Description:
-ComAct is a software system that lets users create and join activities.
+Actifisys is a software system that lets users create and join activities.
 Users can set themselves interested in an activity or join them.
 Activities whose activity date is in the future are listed in a feed.
 Users can comment on activities, send private messages, manage their favorites and receive notifications.
 For a full